caraya/gulp-starter-2021/src/md-content/learn-wordpress/theme-json-lesson-plan.md

 For illustration purposes, each exercise has its own completed sample file that you can compare your work on, but for a production `theme.json` file, all the sections are grouped in one file and that's how we'll work on it.

-Fromm the repository , open `theme.json` in the `starter-template` folder in the repository.
-FIXME: add link to the repository.
+See the example `theme.json` file at the end of the lesson plan for a full reference.

 ### Exercise 1: Basic settings